mrobinson108/hello-world/README.md

 # hello-world
-This repository is to get familiar with Github
+This repository is to get familiar with Github.

+I'm hoping to understand actions sometime later.